google/security-research/kernelctf/rules.md

 In this stage:

-  1. Exploit the bug and capture the flag from the target environment (the flag is a proof of successful exploitation).
+  0. Exploit the bug and capture the flag from the target environment (the flag is a proof of successful exploitation).

      * The latest LTS and mitigation environments are not shared, you don't have to worry about others stealing your 0-day.
 Do not exploit the (shared) COS instances in this stage.

-  2. Compress the exploit and its source code as a .tar.gz file and calculate its SHA256 checksum.
+  1. Compress the exploit and its source code as a .tar.gz file and calculate its SHA256 checksum.

      * Save this exact file, you will need to send us this later.

-  3. Submit the flag and the hash via this form with the additional details requested.
-(TODO: link form)
+  2. Submit the flag and the hash via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) with the additional details requested.

      * Save the link as you’ll have to edit this form later.

-  4. Report the vulnerability to security@kernel.org within 7 days of the first form submission.
+  3. Report the vulnerability to security@kernel.org within 7 days of the first form submission.

      * Note: A submission will be considered ineligible if it turns out that this requirement was not respected.

-  5. Make sure that you are credited in the `Reported-By` tag of the patch that fixes the bug.
+  4. Make sure that you are credited in the `Reported-By` tag of the patch that fixes the bug.

      * Use the same email address in the `Reported-By` tag as you use for the form submission